hasanmoudud/geocompr/main.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">A useful tool for reproducibility is the **reprex** package.
-Its main function `reprex()` tests of lines of R code to check if they are reproduible, and provides markdown output to facilitate communication on sites such as GitHub.
+Its main function `reprex()` tests of lines of R code to check if they are reproducible, and provides markdown output to facilitate communication on sites such as GitHub.
 See [reprex.tidyverse.org/](http://reprex.tidyverse.org/) for details.</div>\EndKnitrBlock{rmdnote}

 The contents of this section apply to any type of R script.